Wilhite27/food-festival/README.md

 # food-festival
-A mobile Festival companion application meant to help users while at a theme park.
+A mobile Festival companion application meant to help users while at a theme park and have no wi-fi or cellular service.